 Principle 9 – Maintain governance structures and processes that are fit for purpose and support good decision-making

 Since Goldplat’s admission to AIM in 2006, the Board has practiced standards of corporate governance generally recognised as appropriate for an AIM company of Goldplat’s size and resources.
 A description of the Board membership, skills and experience, as well as the contributions of the Audit and Remuneration Committees are provided on the website and in the Annual Report as described above.
-Adoption of the Code in 2018 represents a significant step in the evolution of the Group’s corporate governance which we see as an opportunity to examine our corporate governance and how we communicate that to shareholders and other stakeholders in line with our commitment to maintaining transparency.
+In 2018 Goldplat adopted the Code which represented a further and significant step in the evolution of the Group’s corporate governance.
+In consultation with our professional advisers, we continue to examine our corporate governance in relation to the Group’s performance and success.

 Principle 10 – Communicate how the company is governed and is performing by maintaining a dialogue with shareholders and relevant stakeholder

-Goldplat maintains a regular dialogue with investors through the AGM, roadshows, on-line Q&A sessions and direct communication.
+Goldplat maintains a regular dialogue with investors through the AGM and roadshows, as well as maintaining a dialogue via occasional on-line Q&A sessions and by direct communication.
 Additionally, Goldplat’s operating entities maintain dialogue with other stakeholders in South Africa, Ghana and Kenya through local board members, employee arrangements and dialogue with communities and regulatory authorities.